brxrez/brxrez-05_HW_remote_machines/README.md

 * 3 points - Appropriate use of git to version control the steps, including adding and committing the appropriate files at the specific steps below, and writing informative and appropriately formatted commit messages
 * 4 points - Passes Travis CI automated style checks

-You must submit your work as a Pull Request to the class organization ('https://github.com/2018-usfca-biol-422-fall') on GitHub by 11:59 pm on Sunday, September 23 for full credit.
+You must submit your work as a Pull Request to the class organization ('https://github.com/2018-usfca-biol-422-fall') on GitHub by 11:59 pm on Tuesday, September 25 for full credit.
 Late assignments will not be accepted, since we will be peer reviewing the code after it is submitted.

 Steps: